 This course is offered every Fall and introduces students to the key principles of ecology.
 Topics covered include interactions of organisms with their environment, dynamics of populations, species interactions, structure and dynamics of ecological communities, biodiversity.
-The course requires attendance on one field trip to a local research station.
+Co-taught with Erin Mordecai.